-Dutch save migrant trying to reach Britain on makeshift raft
+Italian navy ship with 100 rescued migrants docks in Genoa

+The migrants who arrived in Genoa were from Libya, Cameroon, Somalia, the Ivory Coast, Mali and Nigeria, ANSA reported.

+Paolo Cremonesi, the director of emergency services at the Galliera hospital, said the migrants described suffering while they were at sea for two days and that people on the dinghy with them died.

-BERLIN (AP) — Dutch sea rescue services say they have saved a migrant trying to cross the English Channel on a makeshift raft.
+Meanwhile, Dutch sea rescue services said they saved a migrant trying to cross the English Channel on a makeshift raft.

 The Royal Netherlands Sea Rescue Institution, or KNRM, tweeted that the man was picked up Sunday morning near Ijmuiden, west of Amsterdam.

 Dutch media reported that the man appeared to be a 26-year-old refugee from Eritrea who wanted to reach England.

-The raft he’d built had no engine and only a sail made from a piece of plastic.
+The raft he had built had no engine and only a sail made from a piece of plastic.

 It was discovered on a busy shipping route used by freighters.